klahrich/chiefhustler/content/posts/update-august-2021.md

 I exited $OPFI just before the massive price crash.
 It has now recouped most of the loss.
 At the bottom, just above $6, it was a very nice buying opportunity, had I not wasted all my ammo on $BABA.

 I sold $PIRS because I had no clue about anything that company is doing.
-Of course, the stock price rised significantly since.
+Of course, the stock price has risen significantly since.
 I removed it from my watchlist; just not in my wheelhouse.

 Still overweight on $NUR.CN.
-Every month, I get reverse-fomo and post-pone selling in case it decides to run up out of the blue.
+Every month, I get reverse FOMO and postpone selling in case it decides to run up out of the blue.
 To be fair, the company has made decent progress, just nothing spectacular yet.
 I wouldn't be in this situation to begin with if I just didn't speculate.
 I'm hoping the stock will have a strong Q3-Q4 (LOL).

 I've slightly increased my exposure to gold through $MKO.V.
-I like the CEO, and I believe the company will be gushing free cashflow in the very near future.
+I like the CEO, and I believe the company will be gushing free cash flow in the near future.
 Maybe one day I'll understand something about mining; until then, I'm bowling with bumpers alongside [@BrownMarubozu](https://twitter.com/BrownMarubozu).

 I've also increased my cash position to about 8%, and I have some cash coming in soon.
 I'll invest it if I see some incredible opportunities on the Canadian markets, but I'm in no rush.
-I'd rather have some cash to sleep on (not sure that's a legit english expression but I like it).
+I'd rather have some cash to sleep on (not sure that's a legit English expression but I like it).

 Finally, I spent a lot of time this month thinking about my investing approach.
 [Here's]({{<relref "investing-approach.md">}} "My investing approach") what I came up with.
-Hopefully I can revisit it in a few months and get a good laugh at how noob I was.
+Hopefully, I can revisit it in a few months and get a good laugh at how noob I was.